JacksonBurns/fastprop/paper/paper.md

 A thru-theme in these frameworks is the increasing complexity of DL techniques and consequent un-interpretability.
 This also means that actually _using_ these methods to do research on real-world dataset requires varying amounts of DL expertise, creating a rift between domain experts and these methods.
 Perhaps the most significant failure is the inability to achieve good predictions on small [^1] datasets.
-This is a long-standing limitation, with the original Chemprop paper stating that datasets with fewer than 1000 entries see fingerprint-based linear on par with Chemprop [@chemprop_theory].
+This is a long-standing limitation, with the original Chemprop paper stating that linear models are about on par with Chemprop for datasets with fewer than 1000 entries [@chemprop_theory].

 This limitation is especially challenging because it is a _fundamental_ drawback of the LR approach.
 Without the use of advanced DL techniques like pre-training or transfer learning, the model is essentially starting from near-zero information every time a model is created.
-This inherently requires larger datasets to allow the model to effectively 're-learn' the chemical intuition which was built in to descriptor- and fingerprint-based representations.
+This inherently requires larger datasets to allow the model to effectively 're-learn' the chemical intuition which was built in to descriptor- and fixed fingerprint-based representations.

 Efforts are of course underway to address this limitation, though none are broadly successful.
 One simple but incredibly computationally expensive approach is to use delta learning, which artificially increases dataset size by generating all possible _pairs_ of molecules from the available data (thus squaring the size of the dataset).
-This was attempted by Nalini et al. [@deepdelta], who use an unmodified version of Chemprop referred to as 'DeepDelta' to predict _differences_ in molecular properties for _pairs_ of molecules.
+This was attempted by Nalini et al. [@deepdelta], who used an unmodified version of Chemprop referred to as 'DeepDelta' to predict _differences_ in molecular properties for _pairs_ of molecules.
 They achieve increased performance over standard LR approaches but _lost_ the ability to train on large datasets due to simple runtime limitations.
-Other increasingly complex approaches are discussed in the outstanding review by van Tilborg et al. [@low_data_review], though such techniques are furthering the consequences of complexity mentioned above.
+Other increasingly complex approaches are discussed in the outstanding review by van Tilborg et al. [@low_data_review].

 While iterations on LRs and novel approaches to low-data regimes have been in development, the classical QSPR community has continued their work.
-A turning point in this domain was the release of `mordred`, a fast and well-developed package capable of calculating more than 1600 molecular descriptors.
+A turning point in this domain was the release of `mordred`, a fast and well-developed package capable of calculating more than 1600 molecular descriptors [@mordred].
 Critically this package was fully open source and written in Python, allowing it to readily interoperate with the world-class Python DL software ecosystem that greatly benefitted the LR community.
-Now despite previous evidence that molecular descriptors _cannot_ achieve generalizable QSPR in combination with DL, the opposite is shown with `fastprop`.
+Despite previous claims that molecular descriptors _cannot_ achieve generalizable QSPR in combination with DL, the opposite is shown here with `fastprop`.

 [^1]: What constitutes a 'small' dataset is decidedly _not_ agreed upon by researchers.
-For the purposes of this study, it will be used to refer to datasets with ~1000 samples or less, which the authors believe better reflects the size of real-world datasets.
+For the purposes of this study, it will be used to refer to datasets with ~1000 molecules or fewer, which the authors believe better reflects the size of real-world datasets.

 # Implementation
-At its core the `fastprop` 'architecture' is simply the `mordred` molecular descriptor calculator [^2] [@mordred] connected to a Feedforward Neural Network (FNN) implemented in PyTorch Lightning [@lightning] (Figure \ref{logo}) - an existing approach formalized into an easy to use, reliable, and correct implementation.
+At its core the `fastprop` 'architecture' is simply the `mordred` molecular descriptor calculator [^2] [@mordred] connected to a Feedforward Neural Network (FNN) implemented in PyTorch Lightning [@lightning] (Figure \ref{logo}) - an existing approach formalized into an easy-to-use, reliable, and correct implementation.
+`fastprop` is highly modular for seamless integration into existing workflows and includes end-to-end interfaces for general use.
-The user simply specifies a set of SMILES [@smiles], a linear textual encoding of molecules, and their corresponding properties.
+In the latter mode the user simply specifies a set of SMILES [@smiles], a linear textual encoding of molecules, and their corresponding properties.
-`fastprop` automatically calculates and caches the corresponding molecular descriptors with `mordred`, re-scales both the descriptors and the targets appropriately, and then trains an FNN with to predict the indicated target properties.
+`fastprop` automatically calculates and caches the corresponding molecular descriptors with `mordred`, re-scales both the descriptors and the targets appropriately, and then trains an FNN to predict the indicated target properties.
 By default this FNN is two hidden layers with 1800 neurons each connected by ReLU activation functions, though the configuration can be readily changed via the command line interface or configuration file.
 `fastprop` owes its success to the cogent set of descriptors assembled by the developers of `mordred`, the ease of training FNNs with modern software like PyTorch Lightning, and the careful application of Research Software Engineering best practices that make it as user friendly as the best-maintained alternatives.